Proven-Paradox/shaper-system/Handbook.md

 ### Initiative
 Most combat takes place in the second phase, Initiative.
-Before combat can begin, everyone needs to know the order that combat is happening in.
+Before combat can begin, everyone needs to know the turn order.
 This is determined by the Initiative roll.
-Everyone simply rolls normally, adding their Finesse, Soul, and any other modifiers.
+Everyone rolls normally, adding their Finesse, Soul, and any other modifiers.
 The person with the highest result goes first, followed by the next highest, and so on until everyone has had a Turn.
 If there’s a tie, the creature with the higher Initiative modifier goes first.
 If that’s still a tie, then the two creatures make an opposed tiebreaker roll.
 You may choose to delay your Turn if you like.
 When your Turn comes, you simply declare who you want your Turn to come after instead.
 On the next Round, your initiative order returns to where it originally was.

 ### Round End
 At the end of the Round, you apply damage or healing from the [Regen/Degen Track](#the-regendegen-track).
 Some Abilities, Lessons, and Talents add additional steps to the Round end, unique to each character.

-### Taking a Turn
+### Actions
 When your Turn comes, you get two Actions to work with: one Major and one Minor.
-Anything that would affect the state of the fight will fall into one of those two categories, and Abilities list in their descriptions whether they are a Major or Minor Action to use.
+Anything that would affect the state of the fight will fall into one of those two categories, and Abilities list in their descriptions whether they are a Major or Minor Action.
 Things such as speaking or movements that don’t really change the state of the fight do not require an Action.
 You may forgo any combination of your Actions if you don’t want to take them on your Turn; you’re not required to use them.
 Between your Turns, you have one Counter Action.
 Some Abilities allow you to use this action to do something on another combatant's Turn.
 Abilities that requires a Counter Action will list a condition that must be fulfilled before the action can be used.

 > When it’s not your Turn, you should be considering what your next action is going to be.
 Just because someone else is doing the talking doesn’t mean you should stop thinking.
 Actively planning your Turn during your friends’ actions means the game will be faster and more fun for everyone.